justinkizer/1000words/README.md

 ![image of authentication modal](docs/production_screenshots/Authentication%20Modal.png)

-As users' can create new accounts and login/logout, all password information is hashed and salted with BCrypt prior to being stored in the database.
+As users can create new accounts and login/logout, all password information is hashed and salted with BCrypt prior to being stored in the database.

 A Demo Login is also available such that visitors may easily access all of the site's features.